Bors: Sir Bors de Ganis

 In Thomas Malory's Le Morte d'Arthur, based on the French prose romance tradition, Sir Bors reluctantly agrees to fight as Queen Guinevere's champion in a trial by combat after she is accused of poisoning a cousin of Sir Mador de la Porte.
 Refusing at first, as her usual champion Lancelot had left Camelot earlier because of her, Bors relents after the desperate Guinevere kneels before him.
 He is about to joust with Mador for her sake when Lancelot arrives to take his place incognito.
 Along with the rest of their family, Bors later takes Lancelot's side after Lancelot's affair with Guinevere is exposed and Arthur sentenced her to death.
 He helps to rescue the Queen from her execution at the stake and is one of Lancelot's kinsmen who then accompany him into exile from England.
 Together with his brother Lionel, Bors becomes one of Lancelot's most valorous and trusted aides in the ensuing war, during which he barely survives his horseback duel with Arthur's second-in-command Gawain.
 On another occasion, Bors has an opportunity to kill the unhorsed Arthur himself, but is stopped by Lancelot.
 In return for his service, Lancelot crowns Lionel the King of France, while Sir Bors becomes the ruler of King Claudas' lands.
 While the factions are still fighting, Mordred betrays Arthur and takes the throne.
 Lancelot hears of this and goes to aid Arthur, but arrives too late.
 Lancelot searches for Guinevere; after some time without news, Lionel goes looking for him and is killed.
 Sir Bors sends most of the army home, and goes to look for Lancelot with a few other of their kinsmen.
-They eventually find him living as a priest and decide to join him.
+They eventually find him living as a hermit priest and decide to join him.